All students currently studying in grades 1 to 7 are eligible to participate in SCI Math Minds competition.

-- Parents will need to bring in documentation showing grade level of student, such as a recent school report card, etc. This is needed at check-in time prior to the written test.
+- Parents will need to bring in documentation showing the grade level of the student, such as a recent school report card, etc. This is needed at check-in time prior to the written test.

 - All written answers must be legible to enable correct scoring.